Machine-Labz/cloak/docs/offchain/relay.md

 - Runs in separate Tokio task

 **Processing Flow:**
-1. Poll Redis queue for next job
+1. Poll queue for next job
 2. Fetch job details from PostgreSQL
 3. Find available PoW claim (if enabled)
 4. Build Solana transaction with all accounts